weaveworks-guides/weave-net-legacy/weave-scope/README.md

 ###Deploying the Sample Application

-To demonstrate Weave Scope in stand-alone mode, you will deploy an example application with Docker Compose.
+To demonstrate Weave Scope in stand-alone mode, you will deploy an example application using Docker Compose.
 This example uses a single host, but keep in mind that Weave Scope works across on multiple hosts, or even across data centers and cloud providers.

 Install Docker and Docker Compose onto the VM by running: